 Do you have any advice for aspiring writers?

-Is there going to be a fourth book?
 What’s next for Noon?

 There’s going to be a fifth book.
 What happens after that depends on readers!
 If you want more Noon Onyx books, please: (1) buy the books; (2) write reviews; (3) email me and tell me your thoughts!

 Pocket Full of Tinder will also be available for purchase on Nook and CreateSpace on or about December 15, 2016.
 Digital review copies will be available on NetGalley via SFWA from November 15, 2016-December 15, 2016.